higherrrrrrr/higherrrrrrr.fun/README.md

    ```

 2. **Read the Docs**
-   - The main documents live at the root level (`./README.md`, `./TECHNICAL-DESIGN-DOCUMENT.md`, etc.), and additional guides for advanced topics are in dedicated Markdown files.
+   - The main documents live in the `docs/` directory, and additional guides for advanced topics are in dedicated Markdown files.
    - For a **technical deep dive**, check out:
-     - [`TECHNICAL-DESIGN-DOCUMENT.md`](./TECHNICAL-DESIGN-DOCUMENT.md) – Extended architecture, logic, and data structures.
+     - [`docs/technical-design-document.md`](./docs/technical-design-document.md) – Extended architecture, logic, and data structures.
-     - [`TOKENOMICS.md`](./TOKENOMICS.md) – Overview of the deflationary model, supply distribution, and threshold-based mechanics.
+     - [`docs/tokenomics.md`](./docs/tokenomics.md) – Overview of the deflationary model, supply distribution, and threshold-based mechanics.
-     - [`CREATOR-GUIDE.md`](./CREATOR-GUIDE.md) – Quickstart for launching your own Cult Coin or meme token using Higherrrrrrr.
+     - [`docs/creator-guide.md`](./docs/creator-guide.md) – Quickstart for launching your own Cult Coin or meme token using Higherrrrrrr.
-     - Other references (e.g., `WHITEPAPER.md`, `SECURITY-POSTURE.md`) for deeper context.
+     - Other references (e.g., `docs/whitepaper.md`, `docs/security-posture.md`) for deeper context.

 3. **Services & Their Readmes**
    - All major services live in the [`/services`](./services) folder.
    - Each service has its **own** `README` explaining what it does, how to configure it, and how to run it.
 For example:
      - `services/service-name/README.md`
-   - This modular design helps you integrate or modify only the parts relevant to your project’s needs.
+   - This modular design helps you integrate or modify only the parts relevant to your project's needs.

 4. **Run or Test Locally**
-   - If you plan to develop locally (e.g., on a Solana devnet), follow the instructions in each service’s README for setup, environment variables, and testing scripts.
+   - If you plan to develop locally (e.g., on a Solana devnet), follow the instructions in each service's README for setup, environment variables, and testing scripts.
-   - Typical steps involve installing dependencies via `yarn` or `npm` and using Anchor’s CLI to deploy the program in a local validator or on devnet.
+   - Typical steps involve installing dependencies via `yarn` or `npm` and using Anchor's CLI to deploy the program in a local validator or on devnet.

 5. **Join the Community**
    - For questions, ideas, or general discussion, check out the official Higherrrrrrr social channels (Discord, Telegram, Twitter, etc.).